scoobybejesus/cryptools/InputFile_CSV.md

 * *Account number* (**1**, **2**, **3**, **4**, **5**, ...): the top row reflects the account number (which currently must start at 1 and increase sequentially).

-* *Name* is the name of the wallet or exchange.
+* *Name*: This second row is the [friendly] name of the wallet or exchange.

-* *Ticker* should be self-explanatory (i.e., USD, EUR, BTC, XMR, ETH, LTC, etc.).
+* *Ticker*: This should be self-explanatory (i.e., USD, EUR, BTC, XMR, ETH, LTC, etc.).

-* *Margin_bool* is usually set as "no", "non" (i.e., non-margin), or "false".
-To indicate a margin account, set it as "yes", "margin" or "true".
+* *Margin_bool*: This describes, in 'yes' or 'no' fashion, whether the account is a margin account.

 * *Transactions*: After four header rows to describe the accounts, the transaction rows follow.
 Each row reflects the net effect on the accounts involved, net of any fees.
+There must be a value associated with *either* one *or* two accounts in each transaction row, depending on the type of transaction, i.e.:
+    * a deposit will reflect a postive value entering the account where money was deposit
+    * a payment will reflect a negative value exiting the account from where the money was spent
+    * an exchange would reflect a negative value in one account and a positive value in another
+    * a transfer (toSelf) would also reflect a negative value in one account and a positive value in another

+(An exchange transaction will trigger a gain or loss, whereas a toSelf transfer would not.)

+A note on transaction/network fees and exchange fees:

-For example, in the first transaction above, 0.25 BTC was received, but the purchase would probably really have been for, say, 0.25002.
+In the first transaction above, 0.25 BTC was received, but the purchase would probably really have been buying, say, 0.25002.
-That 0.00002 is a transaction fee kept by the exchange, so we ignore it.
+That extra 0.00002 is a transaction fee kept by the exchange, so we ignore it.
 The 0.25 represents the increase in the BTC balance, so 0.25 is used.

 The same logic applies to the next transaction.